 Served in World War I as assistant chief of staff of the Thirty-Seventh Division and as chief of staff of the Third Division.

-Celebrating Pig Dinner During World War I
+Sumner Waite celebrating Pig Dinner During World War I

 European Theater of Operations during